emukidid/wakemii/readme.md

 although I've had sizes up to 800x600 work but it can be hit or miss.**
 * I have only tried 128kbps MP3 files, larger bitrate files might have issues
 * The alarm will only sound for a minute (or less if the track chosen is less), it cannot be cancelled/snoozed.
-* The GameCube version is completely broken, I assume GRRLIB is to blame.
 * There are probably bugs!

 ## Possible future features